Development Program (Richmond Hill Hockey)

 3. After a candidate is accepted they will be required to attend two additional on-ice development sessions aimed at preparing them with the basics of performing the duties of a minor hockey referee.

-4. The candidate will they be required to attend a new official’s course hosted by the OMHA so that they are certified and registered with the OMHA as an on-ice official.
+4. The candidate will then be required to attend a new official’s course hosted by the OMHA so that they are certified and registered with the OMHA as an on-ice official.

-6. Once the official reaches the age of 16 they are eligible to attend an OMHA clinic to obtain their Level 2 Certification at which point they are eligible to enter into the RHHRA Mentorship program.
+6. Once the official reaches the age of 16 they are eligible to attend an OMHA clinic to obtain their Level 2 Certification at which point they are eligible to officiate representative hockey.